IngrahamHSTF/ingrahamtf.github.io/README.md

 # [Workouts](workouts/)
-Sample workouts for various events are posted in the [Sample Workouts](workouts/) section.
+Ideas for workouts for various events are posted in the [Workouts](workouts/) section.